ids/cluster-builder/docs/dataflow.md

 [KEDA](https://github.com/kedacore/keda) providing an _Event Driven Serverless_ programming model for reacting to and enriching the data via customized stream processing and micro-services.

 ## Dataflow Installation on Cluster-Builder Clusters

+The following sections walk through the steps required to install the core components on a [cluster-builder](https://scluster-builder.idstudios.io) K8s cluster:

 ### Kubeflow